 - Fruits: High glycemic fruits like pineapple, apricots, banana, mango, and watermelon.
 Fruits provide simple sugars that are easy to digest.
 They’re your body’s preferred source of energy for high-intensity workouts.

 - Fruit smoothie: Not only fruit smoothies are great tasting and super-healthy.
 Whilst smoothies do provide a series of micronutrients that are beneficial for health and well-being, they’re also full of sugars, including fructose.
 However, consuming a fruit smoothie pre-workout is a great pre-workout meal option that can provide you with a good source of fast-acting glucose.
 Note that smoothies are high in calories and so take these in moderation so you are not overloading your body with excessive sugars.
 Smoothies in general are not a replacement for full meals.

-- Sports drinks: Balanced with simple carbs, vitamins and minerals, provide a good balance of nutrients providing quick shot of energy with electrolytes.
+- Sports drinks: Balanced with simple carbs, vitamins, and minerals, provide a good balance of nutrients providing a quick shot of energy with electrolytes.

 - Pretzels or bagels (but not whole grain varieties, which digest slowly)

 - Energy bars (look for 3-5 grams of protein, at least 15 grams of carbs, and very little fat)

 Consume a meal of around 400- 500 calories containing a good source of protein (around 20g) and complex low GI carbohydrates (20-30g).